15 Places To Flip Unwanted Items for Profit

 3. Be Detailed

-Add as much product description as possible.
+Add as many product descriptions as possible.
 Your descriptions should be very detailed.

 4. Use Clear and Beautiful Pictures

 Upload clear and attractive pictures.
-You can set up a simple home studio with a Portable Foldable Photo Studio Box.
+You can create a simple home studio with a Portable Foldable Photo Studio Box.

 5. Be Specific

-Be very specific and explicit about what you’re selling in order to weed out the time-wasters who will clog your inbox with ridiculous questions and demands.
+Be very specific and explicit about what you’re selling to weed out the time-wasters who will clog your inbox with ridiculous questions and demands.

 That doesn’t mean you should ignore all questions.
 Respond to genuine questions and queries.